rgb-archive/spec/01-OpenSeals.md

 Additionally to bitcoin-defined types, OpenSeals defines new primitive types, created with the aim to reduce the size of off-chain client-side stored data.
 These types are:
-* Sort variable-length unsigned integer `svi`, which follows the same rules as bitcoin VarInt, but instead of following 1-2-4-8 byte steps uses 1-2-3-4 byte steps
-* Flag-prefixed variable-length unsigned integer `fvi`, which extends VarInt with special single-bit flag, preserving a byte where the flag is required and followed by VarInt-length data.
+* Flag-prefixed variable-length unsigned integer, `fvi`, which extends VarInt with special single-bit flag, preserving a byte where the flag is required and followed by VarInt-length data.
 * Short from of transaction output, which starts with `vout`, stored in the form of  `fvi`, which may be optionally followed by full transaction id (if `vout` has a flag set to `1`).
 This format allows to store short forms of output